Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Optional West End Theatre Performance

-Round-trip Thames Cruise from Westminster Pier to Greenwich: The National Maritime Museum and the Royal Observatory
+Round-trip Thames Cruise from Westminster Pier to Greenwich: Visits to the Old Royal Observatory and the National Maritime Museum

 Traditional pub lunch